equinor/fusion-bmt/README.md

 The Schema used for the models in the backend can be found [here](https://backend-fusion-bmt-dev.radix.equinor.com/graphql?sdl).

 ### Update frontend schema
 When the data models in the backend changes, the corresponding models in frontend has to be updated as well.
-This is done by executing the command `npm run codegen` in the fronend directory while the backend server is also running.
-Then there will be created an updated `models.d.ts` in the src/api folder which contains the updated models.
+This is done by executing the command `npm run schema` in the fronend directory while the backend server is also running.
+Then there will be created an updated `models.ts` in the src/api folder which contains the updated models.

 ### Run backend